 There are a number of medium and high-density residential properties around those construction sites that will have visibility of the lighting at and around those sites.
-The sensitive receivers at each site have been identified and are shown in the maps provided in Attachment 4.
-The direction of potential site lighting, being away from any sensitive receivers, is also represented within the maps.
-Potential impacts to sensitive receivers from lighting at each site are outlined in Table 4.

 To minimise the potential obtrusive impacts of lighting, the following measures will be in place:

-- Spotlights will be pointed directly to pathways around construction sites and to the surfaces of construction sites - Movement of construction vehicles to and from the construction sites will be limited during night-time works, where practicable, to minimise light spill from headlights - Lights will not be angled above the horizontal line - Where feasible, lights will be mounted on existing concrete barriers and internal walls of hoarding instead of on lighting towers - Lighting will be directed away from Unwin Street - Night-time audits will be undertaken to confirm site lighting complies with management measures listed above - Internal pedestrian access.
+- Spotlights will be pointed directly to pathways around construction sites and to the surfaces of construction sites - Movement of construction vehicles to and from the construction sites will be limited during night-time works, where practicable, to minimise light spill from headlights - Lights will not be angled above the horizontal line - Where feasible, lights will be mounted on existing concrete barriers and internal walls of hoarding instead of on lighting towers - Lighting will be directed away from Unwin Street - Internal pedestrian access.